This blog has turned into an occasional journal and it is interesting to read backwards and discover things about myself a few years ago.

 The thing is, the 1935 version had a definite message.
 The message was that true love can only be had when one grows old and dies and "hopes to see them again someday."
 This message is conveyed through the naïve Tanya, who tries to dissuade Leo from walking through the eternal flame and uniting himself with Ayesha.
 Ayesha is revealed to be jealous beyond belief and vain enough to take joy in making Leo watch Tanya die without revealing her identity (thankfully he does, and ceases the sacrifice).
 This reveals that Ayesha does not so much want to make Leo hurt as much as she wants to satisfy her ravenous desire for his love for her to be complete.
 But Tanya thinks that Ayesha's type of love—the jealous obsession she has for her only equal, the only person "whose passion for life is as grat as [her] own"—isn't human.
 Instead, what love is to Tanya is simple.
 "Sharing life...growing old together, and when one dies, hoping to see them again someday."

 This is a complex argument, and essentially implies that to truly love something, you must love something that is dying.
 Love and death.
 This argument is implied in films like Groundhog Day, in plays like Shakespeare's Hamlet, and in Wagner's Tristan und Isolde.
-Roger Scruton has a book about this very association
+Roger Scruton has a book about this very association.

 In other words, whereas the 1965 film is a great film to watch if you are a Peter Cushing or a Christopher Lee fanboy (as am I), or just want to see Ursula Andress—it's always worth it.
 But really, it is an unsuccessful movie, especially if compared with the 1935 version directed by Cooper.
 Despite the minor characters being truly two-dimensional, Ayesha played by Helen Gahagan is a truly rich character with a depth that engages with themes that have been central to our literature since time immemorial: the terrible consequences of vanity, the horror of immortality, and the ephemeral nature of true love.